 For a real Alaska experience and some serious cardio, break new track in the backcountry.
 Powerline Pass if a prime spot for backcountry skiing.

 Girdwood, Alaska may be best known for Alpine skiing, but Nordic enthusiasts won't feel left out either.
-The Moose Meadow is a popular route, and a new loop trail cleared in 2011 stretches 5 kilometers through the woods near Alyeska Resort.
+The Moose Meadow is a popular route, as is the purpose-built 5 kilometer loop through the forest near Alyeska Resort.

 Cross-Country Ski Events in Anchorage

 The Tour of Anchorage is part of the longest running series of community ski races in North America.
 Winding through the city with 50, 40 and 25 kilometer routes, it's one of the best ways to explore the trails system with the locals.